rrthomas/wincoll/README.md

 ## Creating and editing levels

-Currently, to play edited or new levels you must have a source check-out of WinColl from GitHub.
+The easiest way to create new levels is to modify an existing set of levels, which can be found in the [Source code Zip](https://github.com/rrthomas/wincoll/releases).
+To play them, you need to be able to start WinColl from the command line.
 (If this doesn’t make sense to you, sorry!
-I hope to provide a simpler way to edit and play new levels soon.)
+I hope to provide a simpler way to create and play new levels soon.)

-The level files are in the `wincoll/levels` subdirectory of the project, and are [Tiled](https://www.mapeditor.org/) level editor files, so you will need to install Tiled to edit them or create new levels.
+The level files are in the `wincoll/levels` subdirectory, and are [Tiled](https://www.mapeditor.org/) level editor files, so you will need to install Tiled to edit them or create new levels.

-Having saved an edited level you can install the Python package with `pip install .` or run it directly with `PYTHONPATH=. python -m wincoll`.
+Having saved an edited level you can play it by running `wincoll --levels DIRECTORY`, where `DIRECTORY` is the path to the directory of levels.

 Some notes about level design: